Suanmd/TR-MISR/README.md

 -   You can easily get the complete pre-processed dataset on [Google Drive](https://drive.google.com/file/d/1_ZYJqHaXmAZqVlLVxLf118_R5wp7Rt7L/view?usp=sharing) or [Baidu Cloud](https://pan.baidu.com/s/1vlaisAQS1BAhDhsnZW73pA) (code:gflb).

 #### 2. Complete the config file
-In the config file, the main settings are shown in the following Table.
+In the config file, the main settings are shown in the following table.
 |item|description|
 |-|--|
 |_prefix_|directory for the data set.|